 config global config system admin edit admin set password end

 Good news and bad news.
 Some might be worried that there is a backdoor into the system.
 The maintainer feature/account is enabled by default, but the good news is, if you wish, there is an option to disable this feature.
-The bad news is that if you disable the feature and lose the password without having someone else that can log in as a superadmin profile user you will be out of options.
+The bad news is that if you disable the feature and lose the password without having someone else that can log in as a superadmin profile administrator you will be out of options.

 If you attempt to use the maintainer account and see the message on the console, “